CodecSlime: Temporal Redundancy Compression of Neural Speech Codec via Dynamic Frame Rate: Introduction

-(1) \textbf{Enhanced performance under low frame rates and bitrates.} To reduce frame rate, the {\ourmethod}-integrated model first encodes speech features at a higher frame rate, then adaptively selects downsampling schemes through optimization of a feature-space distortion metric (Eq.~\ref{eq:feature-dist}), targeting maximal reconstruction quality preservation.
-This process inherently decouples duration and content information, enhancing information capacity over fixed-frame-rate codecs.
-Experimental results demonstrate {\ourmethod}'s effective temporal redundancy compression even under extreme conditions ($\sim$\SI{40}{Hz} average frame rate, $\sim$\SI{600}{bps} average bitrate).
+To address these issues, we introduce {\ourmethod}, a novel plugin-style approach that breaks the limits of traditional FFR codecs by modifying existing FFR codec backbone models for both training and inference. {\ourmethod} accomplishes this by introducing two core techniques: \textit{ScheDFR} and \textit{Melt-and-Cool}.
+As shown in Figure~\ref{fig:opening}, ScheDFR adaptively merges adjacent similar frames during inference, while the Melt-and-Cool adapts FFR models to DFR through post-training and fine-tuning.
+Key advantages of {\ourmethod} are summarized as follows: (1) \textbf{Enhanced performance under low frame rates and bitrates.} To reduce frame rate, the {\ourmethod}-integrated model first encodes speech features at a higher frame rate, then adaptively selects downsampling schemes through optimization of a feature-space distortion metric, targeting better reconstruction quality preservation.
+This process inherently decouples duration and content information, enhancing information capacity over FFR codecs.
 (2) \textbf{Frame rate controllability.} {\ourmethod} enables \emph{a single model} to adapt to varying the target \emph{average} frame rate of an utterance at inference-time.
 Users can flexibly trade off between frame rate and performance based on downstream requirements or resource limitations.
 (3) \textbf{Fully unsupervised training.} {\ourmethod} requires no external labels (e.g., transcripts, alignments, or speaker labels) at any training stage.
 This allows seamless scalability to diverse data domains.
 (4) \textbf{Orthogonal to codec backbones}.
-Though {\ourmethod} is implemented on a single-codebook and non-disentangled general-purpose codec backbone~\cite{xin2024bigcodec} in this work, the core ScheDFR and Melt-and-Cool techniques are backbone-agnostic and compatible with various speech tokenizer architectures
+Though {\ourmethod} is implemented on a single-codebook and non-disentangled general-purpose codec backbone~\cite{xin2024bigcodec} in this work, the core ScheDFR and Melt-and-Cool techniques are backbone-agnostic and compatible with various speech tokenizer architectures.